By Tim Matheson, Director of Purchasing, BevSource

 To minimize the impact of unexpected lead times on your production timeline, it is important to stay on top of your schedule and keep an extra month of inventory on hand if possible - especially during the spring and summer months.
 It’s also vital to keep the lines of communication with your supplier open.
 When you regularly share updates on your forecasted demand, you give your can supplier the opportunity to alert you to any changes that might impact product availability.

-3. Minimum order quantities are higher than you might expect
+3. Minimum order quantities for some beverage can sizes are higher than you might expect

 Most can suppliers require a minimum order of a truckload for printed cans.
 Depending on the size of the can, full truckload (FTL) can vary.
 For example, the MOQ for a 12-oz standard can is 204,225, or equivalent to 8,509 24pk cases.
 If you can’t meet that minimum, you have the option to order pallets of brite cans from a broker or reseller and sleeve them.
 Can sleeves are digitally printed labels that are shrink-wrapped to the surface of the can.
 Although this method allows you to produce with lower quantities of cans, it’s important to know that the per-unit-cost is generally quite a bit higher than for printed cans.
 How much higher depends on the type of sleeve and graphics on it, but it will typically cost $3-$5 per case extra to sleeve a can vs. print on it.
 In addition to the cans, you are adding on the cost of the sleeves, and the sleeve application, as well as the freight to ship cans to your sleever and to your end location.
 Most of the time, you will have to pay for full truckload freight, because can pallets are too high for less than truckload (LTL) carriers to roll up their doors.